deckhouse/deckhouse/modules/040-node-manager/docs/EXAMPLES.md

 ## An example of the `NodeGroupConfiguration` configuration

-### Installing cert-manager plugin for kubectl on master nodes
+### Installing the cert-manager plugin for kubectl on master nodes

 ```yaml
 apiVersion: deckhouse.io/v1alpha1